Accessing online resources off-campus

 A small number of our resources require individual or specific logins.
 Contact the Library to obtain the login.

-Navigating online resources available from the Library can sometimes be tricky and occasionally you may encounter a problem accessing the full text of an article.
+Navigating online resources available from the Library can sometimes be tricky and occasionally you may encounter a problem.
 Below are the most common issues and what you can do to fix them.
 If you still can't resolve your problem, please contact the IT Service Desk or use the Ask a Librarian out-of-hours service.